 This document outlines the purpose, responsibilities, membership and operating policies of the Audit and Evaluation Committee (AEC) of the Office of the Information Commissioner of Canada (OIC).
-It is a revised version of the Terms of Reference dated May 2015.
 This document reflects the April 2017 changes to the Government of Canada Policy on Internal Audit and Directive on Internal Auditing as well as the Policy on Results and the Directive on Results.
 This document comes into effect upon approval.

 To offer this support, the AEC exercises active oversight of core areas of the OIC's control and accountability framework.
 In so doing, the AEC will address high-level strategic issues, as well as ongoing operational issues, in the broad areas of both audit and evaluation.

 This serves as an important element to support the objectivity of the internal audit (IA) activity within the OIC and the neutrality of the evaluation function, and helps ensure that the results of internal audits and evaluations are incorporated into the OIC’s priority-setting and business and planning processes.

 The AEC, as a strategic resource to the Commissioner, also provides such advice and recommendations as may be requested by the Commissioner on specific emerging priorities, concerns, risks, opportunities and/or accountability reporting.